dotnet/docs-maui/docs/user-interface/controls/titlebar/titlebar.md

 ## Interactive content

-You can use the `LeadingContent`, `Content`, and `TrailingContent` properties to display interactive controls in the title bar.
-Content set in these properties will automatically recieve input while blocking the title bar drag behavior.
+You can use the <xref:Microsoft.Maui.Controls.TitleBar.LeadingContent>,  <xref:Microsoft.Maui.Controls.TitleBar.Content>, and  <xref:Microsoft.Maui.Controls.TitleBar.TrailingContent> properties to display interactive controls in the title bar.
+Any content set in these properties will automatically recieve input while blocking the title bar drag behavior.

 You can also set the height of the title bar to fit the added content.

-For example, to add a search box and settings button you can utilize the `Content` and `TrailingContent` properties:
+For example, to add a search box and settings button you can utilize the <xref:Microsoft.Maui.Controls.TitleBar.Content> and <xref:Microsoft.Maui.Controls.TitleBar.TrailingContent> properties:

 ![Title bar with search box](media/sample_3.png)
 ```xml